 Pursuant to the Federal Advisory Committee Act (5 United States Code (U.S.C.)
-Appendix 2, section 10(a)(b)), the Bureau of the Census (Census Bureau) is requesting nominations of individuals to the Census Advisory Committee on the African American Population.
+Appendix 2, section 10(a)(b)), the Bureau of the Census (Census Bureau) requests nominations of individuals to the Census Advisory Committee on the African American Population.
 Three seats on this Committee currently are vacant.
-The Census Bureau will consider nominations received in response to this notice, as well as from other sources.
-The SUPPLEMENTARY INFORMATION section of this notice provides Committee and membership criteria.
+The Census Bureau will consider nominations received in response to this Request for Nominations, as well as from other sources.
+The SUPPLEMENTARY INFORMATION section for this notice provides Committee and membership criteria.

-Please submit nominations to Jeri Green, Chief, Census Advisory Committee Office, U.S. Census Bureau, Room 8H182, 4600 Silver Hill Road, Washington, DC 20233.
-Nominations also may be submitted via fax at 301-763-8609, or by e-mail to firstname.lastname@example.org.Start Further Info
+Please submit nominations to Ms. Jeri Green, Chief, Census Advisory Committees and Special Populations Office, U.S. Census Bureau, Department of Commerce, Room 3627, Federal Building 3, Washington, DC 20233, or by fax to (301) 457-8608.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-The Committee was established in accordance with the Federal Advisory Committee Act (title 5, U.S.C.), Appendix 2) in 1995.
-The following provides information about the Committee, membership, and the nomination process.
+The Committee was established in accordance with the Federal Advisory Committee Act (title 5, U.S.C., Appendix 2) in 1995.
+The following provides information about the Committee, membership, and nomination process:

 Objectives and Duties

 2. The Committee draws upon its experience with Census 2000 procedures, results of decennial evaluations, research studies, test censuses, and other experiences to provide advice and recommendations on Census 2010 planning, the American Community Survey, and related decennial programs.